Rajpratik71/opscode-summit-2013-wiki/Tuesday-Azure-1030.md

 Neat thing about BIOS barclamp - will reorder NICs for you (despite what PCI bus thinks it should be)

 How to customize OS install?
+Use dev tool.
+Can't assign kickstarts/preseeds per OS/MAC address, only by software stack

 Need crowbar development environment